-Blackrock’s 2021 letter to CEOs and what is means for ESG reporting
+Blackrock’s 2021 letter to CEOs and what it means for ESG reporting

 The events of 2020 and the need for companies to transition to a net-zero economy, shaped this year’s letter.
 The past months have been challenging in so many ways.
 Nonetheless, there are signs of promise, including businesses that have moved forcefully to face climate risk.